Mae Batherson: College

 After playing for the Kingston Junior Ice Wolves, Batherson began her college hockey career at Syracuse.
 As a rookie, she earned CHA All-rookie honors.
 Her senior year, she tallied 21 points, 16 of which were assists, second on the team and 10th in the CHA.
 She was a 2023 All-College Hockey America First Team selectman.
 Batherson graduated tied as the school's fifth highest scoring defenceman of all time with 61 points (15 goals, 46 assists).

 She transferred to St. Lawrence in Canton, New York for her final year of college hockey.
 She played in all thirty-nine games, recording eight goals and twenty-nine assists for thirty-seven points.
 She set the record for the most points by a defenseman in a season.
 She was a finalist for the ECAC Defender of the Year award and was First-Team All-ECAC.

 Professional

 Batherson was drafted in the sixth round, 33rd overall, by the Minnesota Frost in the 2024 PWHL Draft.
 She was named to the 2024 opening-day roster.
 During the 2024–25 season, she recorded three assists in 25 games and helped the Frost win their second consecutive Walter Cup.
 On June 22, 2025, she signed a two-year contract extension with the Frost.
+During the 2025–26 season, she recorded three goals and 12 assists in 30 regular season games, and two assists during the 2026 Walter Cup playoffs.

+During the league's expansion to 12 teams ahead of the 2026–27 season, she was left unprotected by the Frost and signed a two-year contract with PWHL Las Vegas on June 6, 2026.
+She was one of the first players signed by the team, alongside Kendall Cooper.